 Being in a position where your parental rights are at risk of being terminated means that you have to make decisions that can affect the rest of your life and the rest of your child's life.
-Not only do you have to make decisions but you have to make the correct decisions.
-If you decide to take your case in a direction that it shouldn't you will more than likely see your parental rights eliminated by the State of Texas.
-For this reason, you will want to ensure that you have people in your corner to help assist you in making good decisions.
+You have to make decisions, but you have to make the correct decisions.
+Suppose you decide to take your case direction that it shouldn't.
+You will more than likely see your parental rights eliminated by the State of Texas.
+For this reason, you will want to ensure that you have people in your corner to help you make good decisions.

-The attorneys with the Law Office of Bryan Fagan, PLLC always advocate for our clients to seek comfort and support from their families and friends.
-We want our clients to have a support system that is functional and serves its purpose for when times get tough in a family law case.
-However, as supportive as a friend or family member can be that the person is not equipped to further their legal goals or to protect their parental rights.
+The attorneys with the Law Office of Bryan Fagan, PLLC, always advocate for our clients to seek comfort and support from their families and friends.
+We want our clients to have a functional support system that serves its purpose for when times get tough in a family law case.
+However, as supportive as a friend or family member, the person is not equipped to further their legal goals or protect their parental rights.

-The stakes are high enough in a terminationcase that hiring an attorney is essential.
-There are two ways to have representation in your parental rights termination case.
+The stakes are high enough in a termination case that hiring an attorney is essential.
+There are two ways to have representation in your parental rights case termination.
 The first is to hire an attorney to represent you.
-Speaking to a number of different attorneys and then making a decision on representation is what our office always suggests.
+Speaking to several different attorneys and then deciding on representation is what our office always suggests.

 The other method would be to declare yourself indigent and unable to afford a private attorney.
-You can then request that the judge in your case appoint an attorney for you.
-The court will decide whether or not you are truly indigent and need to have an attorney provided for you.
+You can then request that the judge appoint an attorney for you in your case.
+The court will decide whether or not you are genuinely needy and need to have an attorney provided for you.

 Special consideration for Native American (Indian) children

-In the event that you are a parent to a child who is a Native American and belongs to a tribe, there are different rules that apply to your situation.
+If you are a parent to a child who is a Native American and belongs to a tribe, different rules apply to your situation.
 The Indian Child Welfare Act (ICWA) requires that any court seeking to terminate your parental rights needs to have a representative of the Indian tribe at the termination hearing.

-If a judge has ruled it in the best interests of your child to be removed from your home and placed into foster care the State of Texas must provide you with an opportunity to receive treatment and/or eliminate the dangers inherent in your home or your relationship with your child.
+Suppose a judge has ruled it in the best interests of your child to be removed from your home and placed into foster care.
+In that case, the State of Texas must provide you with an opportunity to receive treatment and eliminate the dangers inherent in your home or your relationship with your child.

-Once your child is placed into foster care the judge will hold hearings to receive updates on the progress you are making in being reunited with your child.
-It is important that you attend every court hearing on this subject and abide by any orders of the court in terms of remedial measures you must take to secure your home and improve your parenting skills.
+Once your child is placed into foster care, the judge will hold hearings to receive updates on your progress in being reunited with your child.
+You must attend every court hearing on this subject and abide by any court orders in terms of remedial measures you must take to secure your home and improve your parenting skills.

 How can you best ensure that your parental rights will not be terminated?

-As we touched on yesterday, the State of Texas cannot ask a judge to terminate your parental rights based on your sex, nationality or other characteristics.
-However, if it is shown that you are allowing your child to be put into dangerous situations that threaten their well being mentally and physically you run the risk of seeing your parental rights terminated.
+As we touched on yesterday, the State of Texas cannot ask a judge to terminate your parental rights based on your sex, nationality, or other characteristics.
+However, suppose it is shown that you allow your child to be put into dangerous situations that threaten their well-being mentally and physically.
+In that case, you run the risk of seeing your parental rights terminated.

-As far as steps to take both before and after a petition to terminate your parental rights has been filed I recommend the following.
+As steps to take before and after a petition to terminate your parental rights has been filed, I recommend the following.

-If you become aware that Child Protective Services (CPS) is investigating your home and family for possible abuse or neglect of your child the best thing you can do is to hire an attorney and cooperate with the investigation.
+Suppose you become aware that Child Protective Services (CPS) is investigating your home and family for possible abuse or neglect of your child.
+In that case, the best thing you can do is hire an attorney and cooperate with the investigation.
 Get as much information as you can about the people working with you from CPS and ask how you assist them.
 Speak with your attorney before signing anything or turning over documents, however.

 Communicate with CPS as much as you and your attorney believe is necessary.
 You are expected to take the initiative to make sure the lines of communication are open between you and CPS.
-CPS will not take those steps on their own.
-Ask questions of CPS and your attorney if you do not understand what is expected of you or what the next steps in the process are.
-If you sign a document agreeing to do something that means you have to follow through, even if you think the document is silly or pointless.
+CPS will not take those steps on its own.
+Ask CPS and your attorney questions if you do not understand what is expected of you or what the next steps in the process are.
+If you sign a document agreeing to do something, that means you have to follow through, even if you think the document is silly or pointless.

 Can you get the rights of your child's other parent terminated as well?

-In all likelihood, the answer to this question is "no”.
-The belief of most every family court judge in Texas is that a child should have two parents.
-With this in mind, the judge will likely not want to terminate the rights of a parent unless there is an overwhelmingly good reason to do so.
-Even if you and the other parent agree to the termination this is true.
+In all likelihood, the answer to this question is "no." Almost every family court judge in Texas believes that a child should have two parents.
+With this in mind, the judge will likely not want to terminate a parent's rights unless there is an overwhelmingly good reason to do so.
+Even if you and the other parent agree to the termination, this is true.
 It must be in your child's best interests to have a parent's parental rights terminated.

-If you are in a position where your new spouse wants to adopt your child then a court may consider whether or not to terminate the other parent's parental rights.
-If your ex-spouse agrees to have their parental rights terminated then that is a different story.
-A petition can be filed showing this to a judge and the judge will need to make a determination if doing so is in the best interests of your child.
-Assuming your current spouse is a strong candidate to assume parental rights it is possible for step-parent adoption to occur.
+If you are in a position where your new spouse wants to adopt your child, then a court may consider whether or not to terminate the other parent's parental rights.
+If your ex-spouse agrees to terminate their parental rights, then that is a different story.
+A petition can be filed showing this to a judge, and the judge will need to decide if doing so is in your child's best interests.
+Stepparent adoption can occur if your current spouse is strong enough to assume parental rights.

-Finally, keep in mind that the State is motivated by keeping children from having to rely on government assistance for food, shelter and health insurance.
-Two parents are more likely to be able to provide these services for children as opposed to one.
-If your child is on government assistance this will likely factor into that decision.
+Finally, keep in mind that the State is motivated by keeping children from relying on government assistance for food, shelter, and health insurance.
+Two parents are more likely to provide these services for children as opposed to one.
+If your child is on government assistance, this will likely factor into that decision.

 Termination of parental rights is a serious matter.
-You ought to hire a serious attorney in response
+You ought to hire a severe attorney of response.

 Facing the prospect of having your parental rights terminated is a scary thought.
-You are looking at a future without your child and the guilt associated with allowing yourself to lose your parental rights.
+You are looking at a future without your child and the guilt of allowing yourself to lose your parental rights.
 Without assistance in the courtroom, your fate may well be sealed.

 It doesn't have to be this way, however.
-You can seek legal counsel who not only knows the law, is experienced in the courtroom and are strong advocates but also genuinely want what is best for you and your family.
-The attorneys with the Law Office of Bryan Fagan, PLLC are those people.
+You can seek legal counsel who not only knows the law, is experienced in the courtroom, and are solid advocates but also genuinely want what is best for you and your family.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are those people.
 We work solely on family law cases and represent people like you across southeast Texas.
-If you are worried about your future relationship with your child then please contact us today.
+If you are worried about your child's future relationship, please contact us today.

-We offer free of charge consultations six days a week with a licensed family law attorney.
-It would be an honor to work for and with you in order to achieve your particular goals.
-Thank you for your time and interest in this important topic.
+We offer free of charge consultations with a licensed family law attorney six days a week.
+It would be an honor to work for and with you to achieve your particular goals.
+Thank you for your time and interest in this vital topic.